COVID-19 Vaccine Updates

 - The Doctors Clinic Ridgetop East - Silverdale

-- If symptoms are severe such as high fever, shortness of breath or difficulty breathing, go to one of our Triage Centers, Urgent Care or the Emergency Services department to be screened.
-Please remember, emergency services need to be able to serve those with the most critical needs.
+If you have severe symptoms such as high fever, shortness of breath or difficulty breathing, please go to the Emergency Services department to be evaluated.

 CDC Health Alert Network (HAN) Health Advisory: Severe Illness Associated with Using Non-Pharmaceutical Chloroquine Phosphate